astronomer/docs/astro/view-clusters.md

 ## View clusters

-In the Cloud UI, click the **Clusters** tab to view the clusters available in your Organization.
-Clicking on one of these clusters allows you to view information about the cluster in the Worker Types and Details tabs.
-The following table provides descriptions for each cluster value.
+In the Cloud UI, click the **Clusters** tab to view your organization's clusters.
+Click a cluster to view information about the cluster.
+The following table provides descriptions of each cluster value.

 | Value              | Description                                                                                                                 |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------- |